Linda Ullmark: International career

 Ullmark was called up to the United States youth national team at the under-17 level in 2023.
 She played in a friendly for the under-19 team against Spain in 2024.
-She made her under-20 debut at the 2025 CONCACAF Women's U-20 Championship, scoring 2 goals with 2 assists in 4 games and being named in the tournament's Best XI.
+She made her under-20 debut at the 2025 CONCACAF Women's U-20 Championship, scoring two goals with two assists in four games and being named in the tournament's Best XI.
+She started all four matches for the under-20s at the 2026 FIFA U-20 Women's World Cup in Poland, providing a goal and two assists.
+Brazil eliminated the United States on penalties in the round of 16.